 B.A., History and Political Science, magna cum laude, Yale University, 1997

-"The SEC Pay-to-Play Rule: Lessons Learned from the Exemptive Relief Process", The Investment Lawyer, May 2015, Volume 22, Number 5 with Sam Brown and Claire Rajan
+"The SEC Pay-to-Play Rule: Lessons Learned from the Exemptive Relief Process," The Investment Lawyer (2015), with Sam Brown and Claire Rajan

-"On the Road to Litigation Abuse: The Continuing Export of U.S. Class Action and Antitrust Law," presented at the U.S. Chamber Institute for Legal Reform 2006 Legal Reform Summit (Washington, D.C., October 2006) (co-author, John H. Beisner)
+"On the Road to Litigation Abuse: The Continuing Export of U.S. Class Action and Antitrust Law," presented at the U.S. Chamber Institute for Legal Reform 2006 Legal Reform Summit (Washington, D.C., October 2006), with John H. Beisner

 "Expanding Private Causes of Action: Lessons from the U.S. Litigation Experience," presented at The Trans-Atlantic Challenge: Diverging Approaches to Regulatory and Legal Reform in the United States and Europe (Brussels, Belgium, Sept.
-14, 2005) (co-author, John H. Beisner)
+14, 2005), with John H. Beisner

-"The New Meets the Old: The Class Action Fairness Act of 2005 and State Law Indirect Purchaser Antitrust Actions," THE ANTITRUST PRACTICTIONER Vol. 2 (May 2005) at 5 (co-author, Ian Simmons)
+"The New Meets the Old: The Class Action Fairness Act of 2005 and State Law Indirect Purchaser Antitrust Actions," THE ANTITRUST PRACTICTIONER Vol. 2 (2005), with Ian Simmons